lisakmalins/opentope/README.md

 ### STEP 1: Install miniconda and git
 If you are running this repository locally, you may install [git](https://git-scm.com/downloads) and [miniconda](https://conda.io/en/latest/miniconda.html) from their websites.

-If you are running this repository on a server, see [server installation instructions](docs/server_install.md) for how to install miniconda and git from the command line.
+If you are running this repository on a server, see [server instructions](server_install.md) for how to install miniconda and git from the command line.

 ### STEP 2: Clone the repository